semmel/async-mutex/README.md

 **IMPORTANT:** Failure to call `release` will hold the mutex locked and will lilely deadlock the application.
 Make sure to call `release` under all circumstances and handle exceptions accordingly.

+If a `timeout` duration was specified when creating the Mutex with `createMutex`, the `.acquire` promise will reject with a `MutexTimeoutError` when the waiting period had elapsed before a lock on the mutex could be obtained.

 ##### Async function example